Skip to main content

 To better understand the flow of the deployment, here is a high-level overview of the architecture:

 Figure 1.
-Architecture diagram of the cloud stack for deploying MAX Serve.
+Architecture diagram of the cloud stack for deploying MAX.

 This architecture diagram illustrates the two-phase deployment setup for serving the Llama 3 model with MAX on cloud provider infrastructure.